TheRedSpy15/blazedcloud-landing/src/content/homepage/index.md

   - title: "\"But I already use [X], how is this better?\""
     lottie: "/lottie/cloud-computer.json"
-    content: "We don't claim to be better.
-But we do pride ourselves in offering the user the choice between services.
-No one service should have everyone's data.
-Especially big tech"
+    content: "We don't claim to be better; we offer a choice.
+Your data should be in your hands, not controlled by one giant.
+Here's why Blazed Cloud stands out:"
     bulletpoints:
-    - "5 GB free tier"
+    - "**5 GB Free Tier:** Begin your Blazed journey without breaking the bank."
-    - "Publicly viewable code"
+    - "**Publicly Viewable Code:** See the transparency in our development."
-    - "Lightweight app that doesn't consume space"
+    - "**Lightweight App:** No space hogging, just the essentials."
-    - "Competitive $10 monthly per terabyte"
+    - "**Competitive Pricing:** $10 monthly per terabyte – because quality doesn't have to be expensive."
     button:
       enable: false
       label: "Start Tracking"